punksnotdev/INSTRUMNET/README.md

 # INSTRUMNET
 online platform for live-coded music performances

-- online communities
-- event-based
--
+Live coding is an artistic practice driven by online and local communities, and sometimes happening inside an event-based social practice.

 ### Problems with live-coding